-Pay-per-view programming:
+Pay-per-view programming :

 Revenues from our pay-per-view programming are recorded when the event is aired and are based upon our initial estimate of the number of buys achieved.
 This initial estimate is based on preliminary buy information received from our pay-per-view distributors.
-Final reconciliation of the pay-per-view buys occurs within one year and any subsequent adjustments to the buys are recognized on a cash basis.
-As of December 31, 2007, our pay-per-view accounts receivable was \$15.7 million.
+Final reconciliation of the pay-per-view buys occurs within one year and any subsequent adjustments to the buys are recognized in the period new information is received.
+As of December 31, 2008, our pay-per-view accounts receivable was \$11.9 million.
 If our initial estimate is incorrect, it can result in significant adjustments to revenues in subsequent years.